redux-observable/redux-observable/MIGRATION.md

 ## Dispatching an action

 The ability to call `store.dispatch()` inside your Epics was originally provided as an escape hatch, to be used rarely, if ever.
 Unfortunately in practice we've seen a large number of people using it extensively.
 Instead, Epics should emit actions through the Observable the Epic returns, using idiomatic RxJS.
+To remove that common footgun we've removed the functionality entirely.

 If you're looking for the ability to directly call dispatch yourself (rather than emit through streams) you may be interested in using an alternative middleware that is less opinionated around RxJS.

 > **This is unrelated to usage of store.dispatch inside your UI components or anywhere outside of redux-observable--you will continue to use it there**